DMPbelgium/roadmap/ugent/README.md

 ## update to latest changes from the base repository

-If you want to be up to date with the latest changes in that repository, do the following:
+If you want to be up to date with the latest changes in the DCC repository, do the following:

 * pull in the latest changes